Dobby233Liu/node-bullshit-generator/README.md

 # Usage
 ## As a library

 **Note:** Currently, `node-bullshit-generator` *doesn't* expose anything to your script when constructed.
 Please submit a Pull Request if you're willing to help.
+(If not, maybe I'll do it in a reconstruction.)

-Install the library by any way.
+Install the library by any way. (yet~gugugu~ to get a npm release)

 After you `require` the library, you got a function:
 ```javascript